 Only one ADU per property is permitted.

-ADUs shall not be used for transient lodging.
+ADUs shall not be used for transient lodging (Short Term Rentals).

-The total number of residents that reside in accessory dwelling unit may not exceed the number allowed for "family," as defined in section .
+The total number of residents that reside in accessory dwelling unit may not exceed the number allowed for "family," as defined in section 11A-200.